-Due to the short maturities of cash and cash equivalents, trade and other receivables, other current assets, accounts payable, accrued liabilities and other accrued and current liabilities, their respective carrying values approximate their respective fair values.

-For information regarding the fair values of our derivative instruments, see note 4.
+Due to the short maturities of cash and cash equivalents, trade and other receivables, short-term liquid investments, other current assets, accounts payable, accrued liabilities and other accrued and current liabilities, their respective carrying values approximate their respective fair values.
+For information concerning the fair values of our derivative and debt instruments, see notes 4 and 7, respectively.
 For information regarding how we arrive at certain of our fair value measurements, see note 5.